Loyale/PCRMiner/README.md

-PCRMiner
+PCRMiner - You know...for kids.
 ========

-A python implementation of the PCR miner qPCR algorithm
+A python implementation of the PCR miner qPCR algorithm (Not quite working yet, but really close).